Stiwoz/divinationscarabs/README.md

 These 12 maps are then combined with an example card of choice and the average quantity dropped in your maps (by default either [The Gambler](https://poe.ninja/economy/standard/divination-cards/the-gambler), [The Union](https://poe.ninja/economy/standard/divination-cards/the-union) or [The Wrath](https://poe.ninja/economy/standard/divination-cards/the-wrath) because of their well-known droprate and weight) to calculate the estimated droprates and Effective Values (EVs) of all the other droppable cards.

-All the shown data is divided in "with Stack Scarab (SS)" and "without SS (Stack Scarab being the aforementioned Divination Scarab of Completion).
+All the shown data is divided in "with Stack Scarab (SS)" and "without SS" (Stack Scarab being the aforementioned Divination Scarab of Completion).

 ## Credits